The Brits are a nation of animal lovers but it’s dogs with which we share an extra special bond.

 They’re a majestic looking breed, highly active and self-assured.
 They’re always curious and looking for a purpose and do not become friends with strangers immediately which makes them great guard dogs.

-It’s important that this breed is well trained, however, because they can become aggressive and attack smaller dogs.
-It’s important to socialise German Shepherds from an early age and to put the effort in when it comes to obedience training.
+It’s important that this breed is well trained, however, because if they do become aggressive and attack smaller dogs they can cause serious harm due to their size and strength.
+It’s important to socialise German Shepherds (like all dogs) from an early age and to put the effort in when it comes to obedience training.

-A well trained German Shepherd is an obedient and loyal companion, not to mention a beautiful looking animal, which is why this breed is the fifth most popular breed in the UK.
+A well trained German Shepherd is a highly intelligent, obedient and loyal companion, not to mention a beautiful looking animal, which is why this breed is the fifth most popular breed in the UK.

 Pugs are a breed that are ever-growing in popularity.
 They’re a common breed for celebrities now but they’ve always been popular with people in high places.
 Queen Victoria developed a particular fondness for them which she passed on to other members of the Royal family.